Panama Activities

 Hiking Trails

-Hiking along the trails is easy.
-Large tropical trees, monkeys in their branches, much wildlife is evident, so bring your camera.
+La Laguna trail is an easy 5 minute walk from the reserve, it is a gentil trail and good for meditation.
+La Chunga is located between the sanctuary and aerial tram, it is more advanced and goes deeper into the rainforest.
+Large tropical trees, monkeys in their branches, much wildlife is prevalent, so bring your camera.
 Depending on the time of day and the season you may be fortunate to meet some of the capybaras, agoutis and iguanas that run freely between the leaves.
+No tour reservation required.

 The Pipeline Road

-Got its name in the 1940’s as the Allies carved out this trail from the wilderness to accommodate a petroleum pipeline that was never finished.
+Reccomenden for bird watching beginners, enthusiasts, and hikers.
+Received its name in the 1940’s as the Allies carved out this trail from the wilderness to accommodate a petroleum pipeline that was never finished.
 Today it is famous for hosting over 350 species of birds and is a favorite of the Audubon Society members.
 Here you are guaranteed to connect with nature and from the depths of the rainforest, you will discover its best-kept secrets on its 17 kilometers long: butterflies, amphibians, monkeys and dozens of other wild creatures.
+Bird watching and nature walk tour requires reservations.
+Located 3.6 Km / 2.2 Miles from Gamboa Rainforest Reserve.

 Duration: 3 hours